Essa0/42-Journey/pushswap/README.md

 5. stack overflow
     helpful to solve most of problem that i faced

-in our project we will use this algorithm in different way, the sorting divide into two parts
+in our project we will use radix sort in different way, the sorting divide into two parts
 - **simple sort**: used for small input sizes (3-5 number) we do this part without using radix sort algorithm just focus on hardcode logic to get the minimum number of operation.
 - **big sort**: this part focused on large input size, we cant applied directly the classic radix sort because the project subject only allow to use two stack (A & B) and limited set of operation such as swap, push, rotate and reverse rotate, we make initial indexing step to overcome these obstacles, each element is assigned an index based on how many numbers are smaller than it. this step allows the algorithm to work with smaller values and fewer bits.